THE HISTORY OF FIRST BAPTIST CHURCH – PART ONE

-A succession pastors, each with their own God-given vision has led First Baptist Church in good and bad times: Rev. Henderson Williams (1838-1843); Rev, James Monroe (1845-1864); Rev. Robert Martin (1864 1884); Rev. George W. Patterson (1884-1887); Rev. Eugene Evans (1887-1894); Rev. J. W. Hawkins (1894 1898.
-Rev. Robert Mitchell (1898-1903), Rev. C. C. Wakefield (1903-1904): Rev. W. R. Payne (1904-1905): Rev. W. T. Silvey (1905-1919); Dr. W. H. Ballew (1919-1932); Dr. J. Welby Broaddus (1932-1938); Rev. RE S. Litterback (1938-1945); Dr. Reggie H. Johnson (1948-1949); and Rev. W. R. Hutchinson, Jr (1949-1960)
+Throughout First Baptist Church’s storied history there has been several well-trained and capable pulpiteers to render services to God’s people.
+The very first pastor was Rev. Henderson Williams (1838-1843); followed in succession by Rev. James Monroe (1845-1864); Rev. Robert Martin (18641884), Rev. George Patterson (1884-1887), Rev. Eugene Evans (1887-1894), Rev. J. W. Hawkins (1894-1898), Rev. Robert Mitchell (1894-1903), Rev. C. C. Wakefield (1903-1904), Rev. W. R. Payne (1904-1905), Rev. W. T. Silvey (1905-1919), Dr. W. H. Ballew (1919-1932) – the parsonage located at 104 Clinton Street was purchased under his leadership; Dr. J. Welby Broaddus (19321938), Rev. E. S. Utterback (1938-1945), Dr. Reggie H. Johnson (1948-1949), and Rev. W. R. Hutchinson, Jr. (1949-1960).

-In 1973, First Baptist Church received “Historical Site designation by the Kentucky Heritage Commission.
+In 1973, First Baptist Church received “Historical Site” designation by the Kentucky Heritage Commission.
 The church became active in community affairs and hosted some of the largest community events.
-The congregation was active in the General Association of Baptists in Kentucky, Consolidated District Baptist Association, Kentucky State Fellowship PNBC, and united with the new Progressive National Baptist Convention, Inc., where he served as Recording Secretary.
-Dr. Moore pastored faithfully for 46 years and went home to be with the Lord in 2006.
+The congregation was active in the General Association of Baptists in Kentucky, Consolidated District Baptist Association, Kentucky State Fellowship PNBC, and united with the Progressive National Baptist Convention, Inc. where he served as Recording Secretary.
+Dr. Moore departed this earthly life in 2006.